Legal recourse for wrongful termination of Manager who is not deemed workman

 kesavapanda

 Thank you very much for the information supplied.
 It's indeed a good study that was made by you to differentiate between the Tribunal dealing with matters of ID and a Civil court.
-The problem was when a Magistrate/Senior Civil judge wanted to produce any provision or judgment of an Apex court of any state or India to show that a manager's illegal termination was to be dealt with by a Civil court and not the Labour Court, all the attempts of my counsel were failed as the first option took by my counsel was Sec.
+The problem arose when a Magistrate/Senior Civil judge wanted to produce any provision or judgment of an Apex court of any state or India to show that a manager's illegal termination was to be dealt with by a Civil court and not the Labour Court.
+All the attempts of my counsel failed as the first option taken by my counsel was Sec.
 9 of CPC.
-Later, he went on to state about Or.
-37 of CPC.
-However, he did not convince.
-When the two judgments were shown in Which it was categorically narrated that for the employees who were not covered under Sec.
-2k or 2-A of ID Act would have to approach Civil Court for all their remedies as it not only applicable to managers it impliedly applicable to all including managers, it helped a lot to take the case on file by the said judge.
+Later, he mentioned Or.
+37 of CPC; however, he did not convince.
+When two judgments were shown, wherein it was categorically narrated that employees not covered under Sec.
+2k or 2-A of ID Act would have to approach the Civil Court for all their remedies as it is not only applicable to managers but impliedly applicable to all, including managers, it helped a lot to have the case accepted by the judge.

 azim_1607@yahoo.com

-B.V.
-Rao vs Chittivalasa Jute Mills And Anr. on 13 October, 1989. as said by you.
+Thanks for the concern.
+May I request you to share in which journal the below-mentioned citation is reported: B.V.
+Rao vs Chittivalasa Jute Mills And Anr. on 13 October 1989, as said by you.

 kesavapanda

-Just type in google and you will get the judgment from Indian kaanoon.
+Just type in Google, and you will get the judgment from Indian Kanoon.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute